Canonical AI Agent Demos

 Which demo should I start with?

-Start with agent_m2_liquidity.py if you want the simplest setup – it only needs GOOGLE_API_KEY because FRED data is public.
+Start with agent_m2_liquidity.py if you want the simplest setup – it only needs GEMINI_API_KEY because FRED data is public.
+If you want to test another provider without changing strategy code, use agent_m2_liquidity_openai.py, agent_m2_liquidity_grok.py, or agent_m2_liquidity_anthropic.py.
 Start with agent_news_sentiment.py if you want a multi-stock news-driven strategy and have Alpaca API keys.

 Do these demos work out of the box?

 Yes.
-Set the required API keys (GOOGLE_API_KEY for all demos, plus ALPACA_API_KEY and ALPACA_API_SECRET for the Alpaca-based demos) and run the file directly with python3 agent_m2_liquidity.py.
+Set the required model provider key for the demo you are running (for example GEMINI_API_KEY for Gemini, OPENAI_API_KEY for OpenAI, XAI_API_KEY or GROK_API_KEY for Grok, or ANTHROPIC_API_KEY for Claude), plus ALPACA_API_KEY and ALPACA_API_SECRET for the Alpaca-based demos, and run the file directly with python3 agent_m2_liquidity.py.
 Each demo is a complete, self-contained strategy file.

 Can I modify the demos?